beyond-decentralized/AIRport/README.md

 Each repository is completely autonomous and can be added to a host relational database or removed from it (at any time) without affecting other repositories.
-Repositories can have references to each other thus depending on data that other repository contains, but must be usable without referenced repositories.
+Repositories can have references to each other.

 Repositories are both Autonomous and Interdependent.
-When new foreign keys are saved if those foreign keys point to other repositories the records they point to are copied into the referencing repository.
+If foreign keys point to other repositories the records they point to are copied into the referencing repository.
 Queries can run either against a single repository or across repositories (pulling them from the network as needed).
-This is acomplished by keeping foreign keys to the original records in other repositories and the copies of those records in the same repository.
+This is acomplished by keeping foreign keys to record copies in the same reostiroies and to original records in the other repositories.

 ## Blockchain<a name="blockchain"></a>

 AIRport Repositories have blockchain based transaction logs.
 Each Repository is a private blockchain.
-Each transaction log entry is a block.
-AIRport is fully functional off-line: transaction commits are made locally and are added to the "longest chain" once a device is back on-line.
-Each Repository transaction log is a separate chain and itself can consist of sub-chains if the Repository goes out of sync on multiple devices (if Users modify the repository at the same time, without syncing).
 Repository transaction log is a Directed Acyclic Graph with each commit being a separate block.
-All sub-chains (sub graphs) are resolved to the "longest chain" via timestamp based conflict resolution mechanism.
+All sub-chains are resolved to the "longest chain" via timestamps.

-    For example, if Alice modifies record 1 while being offline and Charlie modifies the same record also offline but at a later time then both with be notified of the conflict and automatic conflict resolution will pick the latest column values while still allowing for manual conflict resolution.
+    If Alice modifies record 1 while being offline and Charlie modifies the same record also offline but at a later time then both with be notified of the conflict.
+Automatic conflict resolution will pick the latest column values.

 ![AIR Transaction Log](presentations/images/AIRPort_Transaction_Log.png)